Washington Supreme Court APR 9 for Licensed Legal Interns

-- The only applicants exempt from the $50 fee are students enrolled in full-time clinics through their law school that provides free legal services for low-income clients.
+- The only applicants exempt from the $50 fee are students enrolled in full-time clinics through their law school that provide free legal services for low-income clients.
 Externships and other legal aid organizations do not qualify.
 Applicants who are exempt from the fee will have to pay later if they change their supervision to a non-clinical setting.

 - If you are already licensed, you do not need to re-apply on the new online admissions system.
 Please use the Change of Supervisor form.

 Receiving Your License